Chester T. Lane

-Chester T. Lane (1905–1959) was counsel to the newly formed Security and Exchange Commission, a Lend-Lease administrator, and later, as a partner at Beer, Richards, Lane, Haller & Buttenwieser, served as defense counsel to Alger Hiss during appeal.
+Chester T. Lane (1905–1959) was counsel to the newly formed Security and Exchange Commission, a Lend-Lease administrator, and later, as a partner at Beer, Richards, Lane, Haller & Buttenwieser, was defense counsel to Alger Hiss during appeal.

 Background

 Chester Tevis Lane was born on June 7, 1905, in London, United Kingdom, to American parents.
-He had two siblings, a brother and sister.
+He had a brother and sister.
 In 1926, he graduated from Harvard University.
 In 1930, he graduated from Harvard Law School, where he also taught and tutored in classics.
 In 1931, he passed the New York bar.

 Career

 In 1931, Lane went to work at the law firm Murray, Aldrich & Webb, after which that firm merged into Milbank LLP, Tweed, Hope & Webb.

 In 1935, Lane joined the staff of the newly formed Security and Exchange Commission (SEC) as counsel; in January 1937, he became assistant general counsel.
 In 1938, he became SEC general counsel.

 During World War II, Lane served as special assistant to the United States Attorney General: associate chief of the Special War Policies Unit at the Justice Department (1942), chairman of Justice's Civilian Legal Personnel Commission (1942), head of post-war Lend-Lease Administration and senior consultant to the Army-Navy Liquidation Commission.

 In 1947, Lane returned to private practice by helping form Beer, Richards, Lane, Haller & Buttenwieser.
 He worked there through 1959 and specialized in Securities Regulation, Administrative Law, Trademarks, and Unfair Competition.
 In 1949, he began lecturing at the New York University Law School until his death in 1959.
 Harold Rosenwald (one of the first lawyers to join the Alger Hiss defense team) was a member of the firm.